lgmorand/workshop-aca/_entries/02-03 createapp.md

 ![Running app](/media/lab1/running-app.png)

 Open the [Azure Portal](https://portal.azure.com).
 In your resource group, you should see your Containers apps environment but also your container app.
 Click on it.
-From here, you can directly see, diagnose or reconfigure your application such as changing the ingress configuration, the secrets, the load balancing or the continuous deployment:
+From here, you can directly see, diagnose or reconfigure your application, such as changing the ingress configuration, the secrets, the load balancing, or the continuous deployment:

 ![App in Azure](/media/lab1/created-app-in-azure.png)